Using conversion values

 Conversion value currency for cross-account conversion tracking

-Your MCC account's default currency is British Pounds.
+Your manager account's default currency is British Pounds.
 You created a conversion action you've valued at £10.
 Someone clicks an ad served by a managed account with a default currency of Euros and completes a conversion action.
 The current exchange rate is £1 = €1.19.
 In the managed account, we'll show a conversion value of €11.93.
-The conversion value will still be shown as £10 in the MCC account.
+The conversion value will still be shown as £10 in the manager account.

 If you're tracking conversion actions without a real monetary value but still want a way to measure relative values of different conversion actions, you can choose not to assign a currency.
 These values are often referred to as "key performance indicators" or "KPIs."
 Even if your tag includes a currency code, it will be ignored if you've selected no currency for the default value of that conversion action.
 This lets you control whether your conversion values are measuring monetary values or KPIs without updating the conversion tracking tag on your site.